teamallnighter/ccdd-blog-2020/_posts/2020-09-03-netlify-graphql-api.md

 title: "Netlify functions Graph QL API"
 sub_title: "This app uses Graph QL Database that can be hosted on Netlify for next to nothing"
 categories:
-  - netlify functions
+  - GraphQL
-  - netlify
+  - Netlify
 comments: true
 tags:
-  - Web Designer Calgary
   - Netlify Functions
-  - Jamstack
+  - Graph QL
-  - Static Site Generators
   - Netlify
-  - React
-  - Air Table

 last_modified_at: 2020-09-03T08:25:52-05:00
 excerpt: "This app uses Graph QL Database that can be hosted on Netlify for next to nothing"
 author: "Chris Connelly"